groupdocs-classification/GroupDocs.Classification-Products/english/classification/_index.md

 ############################# Header ############################
 title: "Documents & Text Classifier Solution"
-description: "‎Programmatically classify documents and text into accurate categories using IAB (version 2), Documents and Sentiment taxonomies within any type of .NET applications.‎"
+description: "Programmatically classify documents and text into accurate categories using IAB (version 2), Documents and Sentiment taxonomies within any type of .NET applications."

 ############################# APIs ###############################
 apis: